 Adoption Fee: $375

 This cutie was adopted from a shelter and they lady decided she didn't want him anymore so she let him loose.
 He was brought in to a different shelter than he was adopted from but since he was micro-chipped they called the lady to set up a time to pick him up.
 She didn't show so they called to reschedule and she told them she decided she didn't want him.
 This little guy is a cutie!
 But since his previous owners didn't take care of him he's been diagnosed Heartworm Positive (HW+).
-K-9Lifesavers will cover the cost of treatment, but it sure would be nice if this little dude could spend his recovery time in a loving home with his furever family.
-She great with people, good with dogs, not sure about cats.
-He's not housetrained, but some focused attention on training and he'll get there in no time.
+His treatment is fully complete and he's good as new!
+NO ISSUES!
+Freddy is not housetrained, but some focused attention on training and he'll get there in no time.
+He's a very sweet boy, but he's more of a 'ladies man' and it takes time for him to be ok with boy dogs.
+He doesn't attack, but does try to intimidate them.
+He's ok with a couple of the male foster dogs, but it took some time to get there.
+He LOVES the ladies tho! ;)

 To learn more about heartworm please visit: http://pets.webmd.com/dogs/guide/heartworms-in-dogs-facts-and-myths